The Original Mickey Mouse Club Show

 As one of the first kids hired, Bronson spent her early days modeling prototype costumes.
 She danced and sang in the early musical numbers The Shoe Song and Friendly Farmers, but was assigned to the Blue or White Team, where performing opportunities were rare.
 She did take part in the Disneyland Debut on July 17, 1955, doing a fast tap routine with Mary Espinosa and Sharon.

 Bronson had several speaking roles introducing guest stars, often wearing a top hat and white tie and tails.
 Like most of the kids, she also got her chance to introduce the Mousekartoon, in her case pairing up with Dennis.
 She also took part in the comedy sketch The British Grenadier.
-Bronson remained with the show all through the first season of filming, but in January 1956 she was released along with most of the remaining Mouseketeers.
+Bronson remained with the show all through the first season of filming, performing at the Disneyland Mickey Mouse Club Circus from November through early January 1956, but was then released along with most of the remaining Mouseketeers.

 Aftermath